GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/04.831-840/09.Bless-and-Keep-Us/docs.md

 ---
+title: |
-title: 839.
-Bless and Keep Us
+    839. Bless and Keep Us - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 839.
+Bless and Keep Us.
+The Lord bless us and keep us; the Lord make His face shine upon us,  and be gracious unto us;
+    keywords:  |
-    keywords: Christ in Song, Bless and Keep Us, The Lord bless us and keep us,
+        Christ in Song, adventhymnals, advent hymnals, Bless and Keep Us, The Lord bless us and keep us.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 839. BLESS AND KEEP US
+####  Christ in Song,

 ```txt
 1.